San Antonio Elder Law Attorney

 The elderly have the right to be treated with dignity and respect in their years of physical and perhaps mental decline.
 That’s more than common sense–it’s also the law in the state of Texas.
 The law then goes on to define dignity and respect as encompassing the right to make their own choices about their personal care and to never be abused, neglected, or exploited.
 An elder law attorney is there to work toward making that dignity and respect a reality.

 Elder law covers everything from clearly articulating your own wishes in a legal document to protecting a loved one you believe is suffering abuse.
-Call the Law Office of Paul D. Hardy at (210) 405-1985 or contact us online for help.
+Call the Law Office of Paul D. Hardy at (210) 405-1985 for help.

 Making Wishes Known